Extensions in-depth

 All relative paths in configs are relative to the extension folder.
 All paths accept tokens. (like ${platform}, ${config}, ${kit} etc).
 More info: Tokens.

-There are no mandatory fields in a config, so even with an empty config, the extension will be considered valid and can be enabled - without any effect.
+There are no mandatory fields in config, so even with an empty config, the extension will be considered valid and can be enabled - without any effect.

-Next we will list all the config fields the extension system uses, though a config file may contain more.
+Next, we will list all the config fields the extension system uses, though a config file may contain more.
 The Extension system provides a mechanism to query config files and hook into itself.
 That allows us to extend the extension system itself and add new config sections.
 For instance omni.kit.pipapi allows extensions to specify pip packages to be installed before enabling them.
 More info on that: Hooks.
 That also means that typos or unknown config settings will be left as-is and no warning will be issued.

 Config Fields